-Where does this heart rate OCD come from?
+Where does this heart rate obsession come from?

 This could be considered sensorimotor OCD.
 The kind of OCD that makes us hyperaware of our bodily functions.

 As OCD differs for everyone, themes and OCD subtypes can overlap.
-The heart rate OCD I experience may or may not be sensorimotor OCD.
+Heart-rate obsessions you experience may or may not be sensorimotor OCD.

-Sensorimotor OCD may better describe the obsession/hyperawareness of heart rate/heart function, without the additional worry about the heart failing.
+Sensorimotor OCD may better describe the obsession or hyperawareness of heart rate and heart function, without the additional worry about the heart failing.

-The worry stems from obsessional thinking, intrusive thoughts and ruminations.
+The worry may stem from obsessional thinking, intrusive thoughts and ruminations.

 Times of increased anxiety

-There are often periods when the anxiety increases.
-This could be when OCD and anxiety are more apparent, and times of exercise.
+There are often periods when such anxiety increases.
+This could be when OCD and general anxiety are more apparent, and during times of exercise.

 It is a shocking reminder of how fragile life can be, and how even the fittest athletes can succumb to heart failure.
 Luckily he survived.

 So, if it can happen to him, why wouldn’t it happen to me?
-I know many of you reading this have asked the same question.
+I know I’m not the only one thinking this.